isomerpages/singapore-customs-old/_businesses/09-customs-schemes-licences-framework/09d-bonded-truck-scheme.md

     Qualified companies must be able to maintain constant contact with its trucks drivers during movement of goods under the BTS.
 -   **GPS-tracking capability**
     Qualified companies must have full visibility over their fleet of bonded trucks/containers and mails and goods round-the-clock via GPS-tracking.
--   **3rd Party Provider**
+-   **Third Party Provider**
-    If a qualified company’s bonded trucks and containers are out-sourced, the qualified company would be required to maintain oversight on its 3rd party-provider.
-There must be established SOPs between the qualified company and its 3rd party provider; daily/adhoc incident reports and emergency/accident response management, etc.
+    If a qualified company’s bonded trucks and containers are out-sourced, the qualified company would be required to maintain oversight on its third party-provider.
+There must be established SOPs between the qualified company and its third party provider; daily/adhoc incident reports and emergency/accident response management, etc.